Skip to content

 component.json # Identity: id, name, version

-manifest.json # Resources: shapes, actions, subscriptions, seeds
+manifest.json # Resources: shapes, subscriptions, credentials, seeds

 Installing it: